The Perfect 10 Day Japan Itinerary for First Time Visitors

 Kenrokuen Garden & Kanazawa Castle PArk

 Kenrokuen Garden is one of the 3 Great Gardens of Japan, and one of the most beautiful in the country.
-It’s name, “Kenrokuen”, means “garden of the 6 sublimities” – which explains that this garden is home to every quality that makes a Japanese garden “perfect”.
+Its name, “Kenrokuen”, means “garden of the 6 sublimities” – which explains that this garden is home to every quality that makes a Japanese garden “perfect”.

-Here you will find a couple of teahouses, artifacts, rare cherry blossom flowers, and Japan’s oldest fountain.
-You will also find the Karasaki Pine trees, which are famous for their beauty and the yukizuri.
+Here, you will find a couple of teahouses, artifacts, rare cherry blossom flowers, and Japan’s oldest fountain.
+You will also find the Karasaki Pine trees, which are famous for their beauty, and the yukizuri.
 Yukizuri is a technique that supports the branches of Karasaki Pine trees during the winter months.

 Higashi Chaya District

-When you look up Kanazawa, 99.999% of the time you will see a picture of the beautiful Higashi Chaya District.
-This is Kanazawa’s largest chaya, “teahouse”, district and one of the 3 most historic ones.
+When you look up Kanazawa, 99.999% of the time, you will see a picture of the beautiful Higashi Chaya District.
+This is Kanazawa’s largest chaya, “teahouse” district, and one of the 3 most historic ones.
 The Higashi Chaya District was established in 1820 and is where Geishas and Maikos would entertain wealthy merchants.

-Nowadays you will find various teahouses, some of which are historic, restaurants, and artisan shops.
-If you want an authentic and unique souvenir, that also gives back to the locals, buy from and support the artisans.
+Nowadays, you will find various teahouses, some of which are historic, restaurants, and artisan shops.
+If you want an authentic and unique souvenir that also gives back to the locals, buy from and support the artisans.

 Some of the best things to do in this district are visiting a teahouse, shopping, or booking a cultural experience.